MatL98/MovieFlix/README.md

 # MovieFlix
-it's an app to read information about your favorite films.
+Discover detailed info on all your favorite films.